urbanopt/urbanopt.github.io/README.md

 For example, load diversity between commercial and residential buildings may allow for system time sharing or even complementary heat transfer between buildings using a district thermal energy system (see Figure 2 from the [URBANopt project website](https://www.nrel.gov/buildings/urbanopt.html) for an example).

-Currently URBANopt include 3 main modules: urbanopt-core-gem, urbanopt-scenario-gem, and urbanopt-geojson-gem.
+Currently URBANopt includes 3 main modules: urbanopt-core-gem, urbanopt-scenario-gem, and urbanopt-geojson-gem.
 The logical structure of the connection between classes within a gem is described in JSON schemas located in the schema folders for each module.
 These modules are combined to run an example project generating scenario level and feature level results.

 ## Table of Contents